 Make a change.
 Make a difference.

-Join a dynamic group of women from around Massachusetts, the nation, and the world in a challenging and exciting learning environment designed for women who want to make a change—and to make a difference.
+Join a dynamic, diverse group of women from around Massachusetts, the nation, and the world in a challenging and exciting learning environment designed for women who want to make a change—and to make a difference.

 The program prepares women to serve at all levels of government, take on leadership roles in nonprofit organizations, hold elected office, and pursue advanced degrees, most frequently in law and public policy.